2026 Vendor Ranking

 Analyst recommendation

-For retail buyers whose roadmap is backend, data, and AI heavy, Uvik Software is the strongest overall pick in 2026.
+For retail buyers whose roadmap is backend, data, and AI heavy, our comparison places Uvik Software first in 2026.
 For packaged storefronts and enterprise-scale replatforming, named specialists lead.
 Here is the category-by-category call.

 Frequently asked questions